 Certificate Creation with OpenSSL

-In order to secure communications with the MariaDB Server using TLS, you need to create a set of certificate files for the server.
+In order to secure communications with the MariaDB Server using TLS, you need to create a private key and an X509 certificate for the server.
 You may also want to create additional private keys and X509 certificates for any clients that need to connect to the server with TLS.
-This guide covers creating a self-signed certificate and a CA file with OpenSSL.
+This guide covers how to create a private key and a self-signed X509 certificate with OpenSSL.

-The OpenSSL crypto library provides a command-line tool called
+The OpenSSL library provides a command-line tool called

-openssl for performing various tasks with the library, such as generating private keys, creating X509 certificate requests, signing X509 certificates as a Certificate Authority (CA), and verifying X509 certificates.
+openssl, which can be used for performing various tasks with the library, such as generating private keys, creating X509 certificate requests, signing X509 certificates as a Certificate Authority (CA), and verifying X509 certificates.

-The Certificate Authority is typically an organization (like Let's Encrypt) that signs the X509 certificate and validates ownership of the domain.
+The Certificate Authority (CA) is typically an organization (such as Let's Encrypt) that signs the X509 certificate and validates ownership of the domain.
 However, when you would like to use self-signed certificates, you need to create the private key and certificate for the CA yourself, and then you can use them to sign your own X509 certificates.

-To start, generate a Certificate Authority key file.
+To start, generate a private key for the CA using the

 # openssl genrsa 2048 > ca-key.pem